printf-twinkle/hacktoberfest-contribute/README.md

  - hacktoberfest
  - hacktoberfest-accepted

-   *Spelling must be correct and fonts too*
+   *'Spelling must be correct and fonts too'*

 6) Check if these two labels got added to the existing labels
 7) Go back to issues tab